freifunk-luebeck/site-ffhl/README.md

 building specific branches please refer to the build script or [the official Gluon repository](https://github.com/freifunk-gluon/gluon) at GitHub.

+The building requires packages for subversion, ncurses headers (libncurses-dev) and zlib headers (libz-dev).

+With Debian Linux, install by:

+    sudo aptitude install subversion libz-dev libncurses5-dev

+then download and build as follows:

     git clone git://github.com/freifunk-gluon/gluon.git         # Get the official Gluon repository cd gluon
     git clone git://github.com/FreifunkMD/site-ffmd.git site    # Get the Freifunk Magdeburg site repository make update							# Fetch all repositories
     ./site/build.sh

+In order to get a more verbose output, e.g. in case of build errors, you can call

+    ./site/build.sh -v

 Gluon versions used for specific Magdeburg Freifunk Firmware builds
 -------------------------------------------------------------------